Logius-standaarden/BOMOS-Stelsels/ch01_Afsprakenstelsels_EN.md

 # Structure of BOMOS for the Management of Trust Frameworks

 ## What are Trust Frameworks?
-Defining precisely what constitutes a “trust framework” proves elusive.Notable examples of such frameworks in the Netherlands include eHerkenning, MedMij, KiK-V, and Standard Business Reporting.
+Defining precisely what constitutes a “trust framework” proves elusive.Notable examples of such frameworks in the Netherlands include eHerkenning, MedMij, KIK-V, and Standard Business Reporting.

 A review of the literature [(see understanding trust frameworks)](https://digicampus.tech/wp-content/uploads/2024/09/van-der-Peet-L.-Bharosa-N.-Dijkhuis-S.-Janssen-M.-2024-Understanding-trust-frameworks.pdf) reveals that only a single paper offers a formal definition, originating from the National Institute of Standards and Technology (NIST): a trust framework is “a legally enforceable set of specifications, rules, and agreements governing a multilateral system, established for a common purpose, designed for specific transactions within a community of participants, and bound by common requirements”.